British Citizenship and Naturalisation

 British Citizenship and Naturalisation are very important processes to gain a British Passport.

-Am I a British Citizen? how do I apply for Naturalisation? obtain free phone advice and information today.
+Am I a British Citizen?
+How do I apply for Naturalisation?
+Obtain free phone advice and information today.

-Essentially, answering the above questions require an understanding and application of a variety of laws such as the British & Nationality Act 1981, the British Overseas Territories Act 2002, also renamed the British Dependent Territories, British Overseas Territories and people became the British Overseas Territories citizen after 26 February 2002.
+Essentially, answering the above questions requires an understanding and application of a variety of laws such as the British & Nationality Act 1981, the British Overseas Territories Act 2002, also renamed the British Dependent Territories, British Overseas Territories and people became the British Overseas Territories citizen after 26 February 2002.
 On the 21 May 2002 these citizens also became British Citizens with a right of abode in the United Kingdom, with the exception of those connected with the Sovereign bases.

 Understanding which application is right for you?